 - Commuters welcome–fee covers all meals and tuition.

 - Part of the inclusive fee below is your tuition of $450 per person, which is required upon registration.
 Balance is due by Nov.
-1, 2019.
-Please call Cyndy if you need to set up a different payment schedule due to continuing education funds.
+1, 2020.
+Please call if you need to set up a different payment schedule due to continuing education funds.

 - Participants must purchase their own books.
-A required reading list will be given upon registration.
+A required reading list will be sent out in early October.

-$1195.00 Private Room w/Bath (includes tuition) Due to space, private rooms are reserved for medical purposes ONLY.
+$1195.00 Private Room w/Bath (includes tuition & ALL meals) Due to space, private rooms are reserved for medical purposes ONLY.

 $1070.00 Shared Room w/Bath (includes tuition & ALL meals)

 *Currently, we have the ability to offer additional lodging before the retreat on Sunday January 5, 18 rooms are available now.
 We have additional lodging after the retreat for 12 rooms on Jan 10, 11 rooms on Jan 11.
 Availability can easily change, especially on weekend days of Fri, Sat, Sun, so if you need travel time or personal retreat time before or after, book it NOW!
 Call Cyndy at (480) 488-5218.